 To the best of our knowledge, the study of ``Agent'', ``Autonomous Agent'', ``AI Agent" and ``Multi-Agent'' has been a central part of AI research for decades \cite{jennings1998roadmap, jennings1995applying, franklin1996agent, castelfranchi1998modelling, ferber1999multi, panait2005cooperative}, aimed at understanding and building intelligent and autonomous systems, but there is currently no standardized definition for AI Agents, particularly those that are based on LLMs.

-\textbf{In this paper, the Artificial Intelligence Agent (AI Agent) is defined as a program that employs artificial intelligence techniques to perform tasks that typically require human-like intelligence}.
-AI Agents can take many forms, from simple chatbots to complex autonomous systems that interact with their environment and make decisions in real time.
+\textbf{In this paper, the Artificial Intelligence Agent (AI Agent) is defined as a program that employs AI techniques to perform tasks that typically require human-like intelligence}.
+AI Agents can take many forms, from simple chatbots to complex autonomous systems that interact with their environment and make decisions in real-time.
 They can be trained using a variety of machine learning techniques, including supervised, unsupervised, and reinforcement learning, and can be programmed to perform specific tasks or learn from their experiences in order to improve their performance over time.